A special Higgs challenge: Measuring the mass and production cross section with ultimate precision at FCC-ee: Opportunities and challenges: scan of the ZH threshold

-A significant fraction of these statistical and systematic setbacks in the determination of $m_{\rm H}$ can be alleviated by using exclusive ZH channels, rather than using the recoil method, to measure $\sigma_{\rm ZH} \times \mathcal{B}({\rm H \to X\overline X})$ at $\sqrt{s} = 217$\,GeV.
+A significant fraction of these statistical and systematic setbacks in the determination of $m_{\rm H}$ can be alleviated by using exclusive ZH channels, rather than using the recoil method, to measure $\sigma_{\rm ZH} \times \mathcal{B}({\rm Z \to f\overline f}) \times \mathcal{B}({\rm H \to X\overline X})$ at $\sqrt{s} = 217$\,GeV.
 On the one hand, most of the ZH events can be included with a much better purity in each specific channel, which moves the quality factor much closer to unity; and on the other, each measurement can be divided by the corresponding measurement at $\sqrt{s} = 240$\,GeV, to obtain a ratio

-strictly independent of the Higgs boson branching fractions and, at least at tree level, independent of the Higgs boson coupling to the Z. In addition, the sensitivity of $R$ to the Higgs boson mass is only slightly smaller than that of the ZH cross section itself, because $\sigma_{\rm ZH}( \sqrt{s}=240\,{\rm GeV})$ depends only mildly on $m_{\rm H}$.
+strictly independent of the Higgs boson branching fractions and, at least at tree level, independent of the Higgs boson coupling to the Z. Other systematic experimental and theoretical uncertainties may also delicately cancel in the ratio.
+In addition, the sensitivity of $R$ to the Higgs boson mass is only slightly smaller than that of the ZH cross section itself, because $\sigma_{\rm ZH}( \sqrt{s}=240\,{\rm GeV})$ depends only mildly on $m_{\rm H}$.

 Figure~\ref{fig:mHR240} shows the statistical uncertainty on $m_{\PH}$ from the measurement of the ratio $R$ with ideal event selections in all ZH final states ($Q=\sqrt{\epsilon p} =1$), assuming an integrated luminosity of 5\,ab$^{-1}$ at $\sqrt{s}=240$\,GeV and 1, 2, 5 or 10\,ab$^{-1}$ collected at lower centre-of-mass energies.
 A precision very close to 5\,MeV can be obtained with 5\,ab$^{-1}$ at $\sqrt{s} = 217$\,GeV.
 The impact from the $Q$ factor is expected to be much milder than with the recoil method, but needs to be estimated and optimized for each of the exclusive ZH final states.
 This precision can then be combined with the direct $m_{\rm H}$ reconstruction in each of the exclusive ZH final states at 217\,GeV, and with that obtained at 240\,GeV, which may allow the figure of 1\,MeV to be ultimately approached.
 Whether collecting 5\,ab$^{-1}$ at 217 and 240\,GeV is better than collecting 10\,ab$^{-1}$ at 240\,GeV only (or whatever the optimal energy turns out to be for the Higgs self-coupling determination) remains to be demonstrated.